Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/mobile-core/mobile-core-api-reference.md

 Actions are events that occur in your application.
 You can use the `trackAction` method to track and measure an action.
 Each action has one or more corresponding metrics that are incremented each time the event occurs.
 For example, you can use an action to track new subscriptions, every time an article is viewed, or every time a level is completed.

 {% hint style="warning" %}
 You want to use the `trackAction` method when you want to track an occurring event.
-In addition to the action name, you can send additional context data with each track action call.
+In addition to the action name, you can also send context data with each `trackAction` call.
 {% endhint %}

 {% hint style="info" %}